kernelmethod/Riftwalker/README.md

 *Just space-time vortex your problems away!*

-Riftwalkers is a small Caves of Qud mod to increase the viability of Space-Time Vortex-oriented builds.
+Riftwalker is a small Caves of Qud mod to increase the viability of Space-Time Vortex-oriented builds.
 It is partially inspired by the [Improved Space-Time Vortex mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1445153212).